flaxandteal/flaxandteal-website/content/pages/maritime-mile.md

 How it Works

+Dive into the past with an innovative way to explore historical images, videos, audio clips, and captivating stories from heritage archives.
+Our project uses 3D/VR technology to bring history to life right at your fingertips.

+How it Works:

 Scan & Discover: Find one of our 6 strategically placed QR code plaques, scan it with your smartphone, and step into a snapshot of history.

 Step Into the Past: There are 6 Rooms, each with a unique QR code located along the Maritime Mile.
 Navigate through these 6 uniquely themed 3D/VR rooms created and hosted in Mozilla Hub.
 Whether you’re a history buff or a curious explorer, each room offers a distinct journey through time: